Home > Articles > TT Cabling

 • Frequency humps and dips are eliminated

-• Phase-shift or smear is removed
+• Phase-shift or 'smear' is removed

 The amplifier doesn't make the cartridge louder, but it gives the signal coming from the cartridge more current.